 The goal of Natural language generation (NLG) is to use AI to produce written or spoken narrative from a dataset.
 NLG is what enables machines and humans to communicate seamlessly, simulating human to human conversations.
 In other words, NLG uses numerical information and mathematical formulas to extract patterns from any given database and translates them into a text that is easy for humans to understand.

 As we said, NLG is related to NLP and natural language understanding.
 In many cases, these two activities are connected to each other.
-For example, when we interact with a chatbot we usually start asking a question, and the computer decides which answer to give based on the input that we provided.
+For example, when we interact with a chatbot we usually start asking a question, and the computer decides which answer to give.
+This happens based on the input that we provided.

-In this process, the most difficult part is in the first step, where the machine needs to understand what we want, where the easiest part is surprisingly natural language generation, where the machine creates the textual answer.
+In this process, the most difficult part is in the first step.
+At this step, the machine needs to understand what we want, where the easiest part is surprisingly natural language generation, where the machine creates the textual answer.
 In fact, even if NLG seems more spectacular and futuristic compared to text analysis, it is, in reality, easier than what we think.
 How is this possible?

-Well, in text analysis the machine has to deal and interpret all kinds of unknown, ambiguous or erroneous expressions, while in NLG the ideas that the system transforms into texts are generally known precisely.
+In text analysis, the machine has to deal and interpret all kinds of unknown, ambiguous or erroneous expressions.
+While in NLG, the ideas that the system transforms into texts are generally known precisely.